gvwilson/sensibleadventures/cloudherd/cloudherd.md

 morning to recharge it, but the thumbnail-sized piece of dayglass inside it still gleamed when she opened its cover.

+She set it back on the dresser and fished under her pillow to pull out the knit dolls that lay there.
+Her father had made them when she was little, either to comfort her when she was sick or as a nameday gift or just because he loved her.
+She and Sensy and Rash had played with them when they were younger---they had been pirates and cloudherds and once even pirate cloudherds, which Noxy had declared ought to be a thing even if it wasn't.

-She set it on the dresser and lay back.
-The little mirror that hung on her door opposite her bed reflected the lamplight back at her.
-If she turned sideways in bed and stretched, she could almost touch the door with her toes now.
-The room was still big enough for her and Sensy to sit and gossip, but the last time Rash had joined them, it had somehow seemed much too small.
+She tucked them back under her pillow.
+Her room was still big enough for her to sit and gossip with Sensy, but the last time Rash had joined them, it had somehow seemed much too small.

 She sighed.
-She had been planning to talk to Sensy and find out if she and Rash were made at each other, but with everything that had happened that day...
-*Tomorrow*, she promised herself, reaching for the dayglass lamp and twisting the cover closed.
+No matter what her mother said, she really did need to talk to Sensy and find out if she and Rash were made at each other.  *Tomorrow*, she promised herself, reaching for the dayglass lamp and twisting the cover closed.

 She held it in her hand for a second, wondering if the dayglass stopped shining when there was nowhere for the light to go or whether the light bounced around